JKershaw/mrdwc/README.md

 #Tests

 You will see from the code, every app has a full set of tests.
-Test Driven Development is fantastic and everyonre should do it.
+Test Driven Development is fantastic and everyone should do it.

 Using Loader.io I was able to load-test each of the major components that would need to face a high load.
 Whilst not made public before the event due to a fear of irony/sod's law, the site was stress tested.
 The headlines:

 * mrdwc.com, the WordPress site hosted by Media Temple for $20/month, could handle around **90 request per second**.
 * live.mrdwc.com could handle the maximum load-test without any real effort, equivalent to around **5,000 pageviews per second**.
 I have no idea what it's theoretical maximum is.
-* mrdwc-query, used to dynamically update the data displayed on live.mrdwc.com could handle **8,500 requests per second**.
+* mrdwc-query, used to dynamically update the data displayed on live.mrdwc.com could handle 8,500 requests per second.
 Assuming the scoreboards updated once every 10 seconds (I could adjust this dynamically), that's a maximum of **85,000 concurrent users**.

 #Services used